prakhargumber/Scraping_NoBroker/README.md

 Navigation:

-/locators - Find CSS selectors used to scrape specific elements from different pages of the website
+/locators - CSS selectors used to scrape specific elements from different pages of the website

 /parsers - To parse each property listing information as a block